pfsense/docs/source/routing/multi-wan-openvpn.rst

 pfSense for remote access or site to site VPNs.
 Many of these were covered during the September 2014 Hangout for `Gold Subscribers <https://www.pfsense.org/our-services/gold-membership.html>`__
-- The “Advanced OpenVPN Concepts” presentation can be downloaded by `Gold
+- The "Advanced OpenVPN Concepts" presentation can be downloaded by `Gold
 Subscribers <https://www.pfsense.org/our-services/gold-membership.html>`__
 from the Hangouts archive after login at